erlisakulla/bdg-django-react-xp4/README.md

 - meaning the user can clearly see what is wrong: missing blanks, bad format, account with the given email already exists...
 - additionally server-side error messages are conveniently redirected into the frontend validation process
 - sign-up process improved byu requiring reentering of password
+- added comprehensive tests and corrected old tests to reflect our changes to the frontend

 # Basic Local Setup
 - Find a directory within your computer where you would liek to store the repository.